 EU Strategy for the Alpine Region

-With the aim to tackle these transnational challenges, representatives of the seven alpine states (France, Germany, Italy, Slovenia, Austria and the non-EU-member states Switzerland and Liechtenstein) held a conference in in Grenoble on 18 October 2013, during which they adopted a resolution for the establishment of an EU Strategy for the Alpine region along the lines of the EU Strategy for the Baltic Sea or the EU Strategy for the Danube Region.
-On this basis, the European Council of 19-20 December 2013 tasked the European Commission to elaborate alongisde the member states a macro-regional strategy of the EU Strategy for the Alpine Region until June 2015.
+With the aim to tackle these transnational challenges, representatives of the seven alpine states (France, Germany, Italy, Slovenia, Austria and the non-EU-member states Switzerland and Liechtenstein) held a conference in in Grenoble on 18 October 2013, during which they adopted a resolution for the establishment of an EU Strategy for the Alpine Region modeled after the EU Strategy for the Baltic Sea and the EU Strategy for the Danube Region.
+On the basis of this resolution, the European Council of 19-20 December 2013 tasked the European Commission to elaborate alongisde the member states a macro-regional strategy of the EU Strategy for the Alpine Region until June 2015.
 Subsequently, a EUSALP Steering Committee staffed by representatives of the EUSALP states, regions and the European Commission was established to support this task.